jbenacek/Dizertace/README.md

 - magnetic nestabilities in plasma

-This Projekt originally created by
+This Projekt originally created by doc.
+RNDr.
+Marian Karlický, DrSc.
-Doc.
-Marian Karlicky, Ph.D., RNDr.,
 Academy of Science of the Czech Repiblic,
 Astronomical Institute, Ondrejov.